ziqinyeow/juxt.space/README.md

 # Juxt Studio

 An Ultra Fast Pose Estimation App aims to accelerate sport analysis workflows.
-(Runs fully on the edge - without backend server)
+(Runs fully on the edge - without backend server).

 ## Overview

-The project was initialized using `create-next-app` on Dec 25, 2023.
+The project is the second rebuilt; it was initialized using `create-next-app` on Dec 25, 2023.
 A public beta link will be dropping on December 31, 2023.

 ## Features